maxxiimo/the-front-end-manifesto/HTML Organization.md

         %a{:href => "http://browsehappy.com/"} Upgrade to a different browser or
         %a{:href => "http://www.google.com/chromeframe/?redirect=true"} install Google Chrome Frame to experience this site.

-Here is the corresponding helper:
+Here is the corresponding helper method:

     def chromeframe
       render :partial => 'layouts/chromeframe'